pjedge/longshot/README.md

 ### installation using Bioconda

 Longshot will soon be available for installation with a single command using [Bioconda](https://bioconda.github.io/).
-In the meantime, you can download the longshot recipe and install it locally using Bioconda.
+In the meantime, you can download the longshot recipe and build it locally using Bioconda.
-This procedure assumes that the libc headers (```libc6-dev``` package in Ubuntu) are available on the system.
+It is assumed that the libc headers (```libc6-dev``` package in Ubuntu) are available on the system.

 First, install Miniconda (or Anaconda).
 Miniconda can be installed using the scripts [here](https://docs.conda.io/en/latest/miniconda.html).